Windower/docs/_pages/addons/clock.md

 ```

 Sets the display name for a time zone, instead of displaying the time zone identifier.
 So `clock display jst JP clock` would display `JP clock` before the time instead of `JST`.

+## Source
+The latest source and information for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/Clock).